St. John School Science & Engineering Inquiry Project

 - This is not your parents’ assignment.
 I expect everything not involving power tools or flammable materials to be completed by you.

-March 18: First presentation.
-One presentation to be made every day from this date forward.
+March 16: First presentation.
+One presentation to be made every school day from this date forward.

 Science Project Evaluation